tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

     - but when its important that reception depends on distance/power level and snir, the scalar model is sufficient. there is just one wifi channel, the interesting part is the snir
     - then the emphasis might be on multiple wifi channels and interference. for that the dimensional analog model is needed

+..
 The analog signal representation is implemented as a submodule of the radio medium module.
    INET contains the following analog model types, presented in the order of increasing complexity:

   Tx: jel eloallit az adas helyen es idejen (a jel analog leirasa)
   Propagation: terben es idoben eltolja
   Analog model: applies attenuation and obstacle loss
   Rx: megkapja a fizikai reprezentaciot es a snirt

-so
+.. so

   - the analog signal representation is a model of the signal as a physical phenomenon
   - three such models are available
   - several modules take part in implementing the model
   - the transmitter creates a signal at the location of transmission at the time of transmission, which is analog description of the signal
   - the propagation submodule of radio medium shift this signal in time and space to the location of the receiver
   - the analog model submodule of the radio medium applies attenuation (optionally in a space, time and frequency dependent way) and the effects of obstacles/obstacle loss -> actually thats applied by the obstacle loss submodule
   - the receiver gets a physical representation of the signal and the calculated SNIR
   - these submodules do their thing according to the analog representation they are modeling

-so the analog signal representation is a model, and it is implemented by these modules
+.. so the analog signal representation is a model, and it is implemented by these modules

+..
 The analog signal representation is a model of the signal as a physical phenomenon.
 Several modules take part in implementing it.
 Several modules take part in impleneting the transmission, propagation and reception, according to the type of analog signal representation they implement.

 The analog signal representation is a model of the signal as a physical phenomenon.
-Several modules take part in simulating the transmission, propagation and reception of signals, according to the chosen/a particular/using an analog signal representation model.
-There are actually distinct types of transmitter receiver and radio medium modules, using different analog signal representation models.
+Several modules take part in simulating the transmission, propagation and reception of signals, according to the chosen analog signal representation model.

+..
+There are distinct types of transmitter, receiver and radio medium modules, using different analog signal representation models.**TODO**

-The tranmission, propagation and reception process is as follows:
+The transmission, propagation and reception process is as follows:

 .. - The transmitter module creates an analog description of the signal at the location of the transmission, at the time of transmission.
   - The propagation submodule of the radio medium module shifts this signal in time and space to the location of the receiver and to the time of reception.